 Learning and Teaching Survey

-A random sample of 10,000 students are selected to complete this survey every year.
-The survey runs from the end of September to mid-October.
+All undergraduate and postgraduate coursework students are invited to complete this survey.
+The survey runs annually from the end of September to mid-October.

 Learning and Teaching Survey: the basics

 2023 Survey result highlight is available here

 Survey opening date: Monday 18 September 2023

 Survey closing date: Sunday 8 October 2023